 One of my favorite places to rendezvous is at the fountain in the Jardin du Palais Royal.
-I’ve been enjoying the graceful splendor of this garden for decades.
+I’ve been enjoying the graceful splendor of this hidden garden for ages.

 There are restaurants and elegant shops under the arcades.
 Or you can just sit on a bench or chair and enjoy the sound of birdsong and the splashing fountain.

-The garden is a perfect starting point to do some shopping and have lunch.
-Today, Monique and I met at the fountain at noon.
-We then headed north towards the Galerie Vivienne, built in 1826.
-See this mosaic tiled floor?
-It’s the original floor created by Giandomenico Facchina, a 19th century Italian mosaic artist who did much of his work in France.
+The garden is a perfect starting point for shopping and lunch.
+My friend, Monique, and I rendezvoused at the fountain at noon.
+We headed north to the Galerie Vivienne, built in 1826.
+See this splendid mosaic tiled floor?
+It’s the original floor created by Giandomenico Facchina, an Italian mosaic artist who did much of his work in France.

 It was lunch hour, but we got waylaid by some linen clothes in a boutique called Manuelle Guibal.
 We chatted awhile with the woman who worked there.
-She gave me the name of a boutique in Lisbon where I can find the same clothes.
+She gave me the address of their boutique in Lisbon where I can find the same clothes.

 When you think that you can buy a decent bottle of French wine for 6 euros and you’re charged 6 euros for a tiny glass, it’s a little bit scandalous.
 But this is the price you pay for the privilege of eating in a chic Parisian neighborhood.

-As soon as we walked in we spied a bunch of gorgeous scarves.
-Italian made, some were silk and some were a blend of silk and modal.
+Upon entering, we spied a bunch of gorgeous scarves.
+Italian made, some were silk, some were a blend of silk and modal.
 A type of rayon, modal is a bio-based textile made from the beechwood tree.
 Modal fabric feels silky-soft on the skin yet is hard-wearing and colorfast when dyed.

-A woman can never have enough scarves is my opinion.
-Again, we spent quite awhile in the shop talking to the friendly saleswoman and trying on scarves.
+A woman can never have enough scarves, is my opinion.
+Again, we spent a long while talking to the friendly saleswoman and trying on scarves.

-I ended up taking these last two photos of myself in the mirror because no-one could figure out how to work my camera. ??
-(Sigh.
-I always end up doing everything myself.)
+I ended up taking this (blurry) photo of myself in the mirror because no-one could figure out how to work my camera.
+Sigh.
+I always end up doing everything myself.
 The scarf I ended up buying – half silk, half modal – is a gorgeous swirl of mauves, greens, pinks and yellows.
 It’s lightweight, soft and warm and you can scrunch it up (great for travelling.)
-It’s not cheap, it cost 190 euros.